-Sedona is a wonderland of red rocks – a picture-perfect destination for avid outdoor enthusiasts.
-Brin’s Mesa is just one of numerous awe-inspiring Sedona hiking trails to add to your must-do list.
+Sedona is a wonderland of beauty – a picture-perfect destination for avid outdoor enthusiasts.
+Brin’s Mesa is just one of numerous awe-inspiring Sedona “red rock wonderland” hiking trails to add to your must-do list.
 Although it is not the most scenic in town, it is still a worthy addition to any hiker’s bucket list.
 As the majority of Sedona hikes feature otherworldly scenery, it’s quite an overwhelming task to narrow down the list.

-Therefore, the best thing to do is to narrow hikes down based on distance, difficulty, proximity to town, crowd levels, ease of finding parking, etc. Brin’s Mesa is a relatively moderate short hike of just 3 miles round-trip.
+Therefore, the best thing to do is to narrow hikes down based on distance, difficulty, proximity to town, crowd levels, ease of finding parking, etc. Brin’s Mesa is a relatively moderate short hike of just over 3 miles round-trip.
 Because of the lack of shade, Brin’s Mesa is a nice option for the cooler months.
-The wide open scenery lead to unobstructed red rock vistas.
+The wide open scenery leads to the most mesmerizing unobstructed red rock vistas.

-Brin’s Mesa is most popular during the high traffic summer season.
-Part of this is because of the convenient location.
-However, if you plan your adventure during the off-season, you will enjoy more desolate peaceful surroundings.
+Brin’s Mesa is one of the most popular trails during the high traffic summer season.
+The convenient location and beautiful scenery via relatively little effort definitely puts in near the top of most tourists’ bucket lists.
+However, if you plan your adventure during the off-season, you will enjoy more desolate surroundings.

 In short, Brin’s Mesa is the perfect moderate fall/winter hike for those who wish to stay close to town.